SecurityHandbook/handbook/en/iot/andr.md

 # FAQ &ndash; OS Android
-Android is a dominant OS on the smartphone market (>88% share) developed by **Google, Inc.** Because of it's share, Android gets a lot of focus from hackers.
+Android is the dominant OS on smartphone market (>88% share) developed by **Google, Inc.** Because of it's major share, Android gets a lot of attention from hackers.

-Android has a robust security model which assesses all apps as untrusted.
-The biggest security problem Android faces is the diversity and decetralization of its ecosystem, where most devices don't receive regular security updates and/or run on outdated OS versions.
+Android has a robust security model which treats all apps as untrusted.
+The most critical security issue Android faces, is the diversity and partial decetralization of its ecosystem, where most devices don't receive regular security updates and/or run on outdated OS versions.

 #### FAQ are divided into several sections:
 - Android security model